Best Community & FQHC Health EMR Buyer's Guide 2025

 Overview

-Electronic Medical Records Software or commonly referred to as EMR Software represents the electronic method of storing medical records for patients.
+Electronic Medical Records Software or commonly referred to as EHR Software represents the electronic method of storing medical records for patients.
 Using specially designed software, physicians and other medical professionals can store anything ranging from patient demographics to extensive clinical information about patients, such as medical history, social history, lab reports and more.

 EMR Software by Specialty